 When an elderly parent moves out of their home, the rest of the family usually starts thinking about clearing out their possessions.
 They often wonder how to have a successful estate sale.
 Estate sales are a great way to find new homes for old memorabilia.
 However, professional estate sale companies usually take a huge chunk of money from your sales – frequently up to 35%.
 So you’re probably wondering whether you can do one by yourself and keep more of the proceeds?
 In this article we hope to show you how to do an estate sale by yourself, if you are so motivated.

-Sure, it takes a lot of hard work, but you can absolutely run an estate sale with the help of friends and other family members without hiring a professional.
+Sure, it takes a lot of hard work, but you can absolutely learn how to do an estate sale with the help of friends and other family members without hiring a professional.

 One thing’s for sure: planning an estate sale takes a lot more time than you might expect.
 This is especially true if it’s your first time organizing one.
 Cut yourself some slack and give it at least a month to prepare if possible.
 But if not, you can take as long as you please.
 Keep in mind that it’s very difficult to run an estate sale alone.
 Make sure you pick a date that works for everyone involved.
 If you choose to hire workers, you will also need to consider their schedules as well.

 Pre-Estate Sale Sorting

 Part of how to have a successful estate sale is sorting out what you want to sell.
 Going through your elderly loved one’s things can take time.
 Make sure you give yourself and your family ample time to sort things out.
 You’ll most likely go through every nook and cranny in the home, including:

 - The storage area

 - Rooms, and

 Part of knowing how to do an estate sale is knowing what NOT to sell.
 If you’re conducting an estate sale due to a death of a loved one, make sure to separate out the items that will always have sentimental value.
 These include:

 - Medical documents, and